silaspe/maths/docs/rand.md

 .

-Actually, I went to mississippi, then alabama, then florida, then a restaraunt.
+Actually, I went to mississippi, then alabama, then florida, then a restauraunt.

-.

-Yess, I spelled "restaraunt" first try.

 .